-- Prepare a slide and oral presentation along with other teams to be presented during the October 2017 IDIES Annual Symposium.
+- Prepare a slide, oral and poster presentation along with other teams to be presented during the October 2020 IDIES Annual Symposium.

-- Aim to submit a proposal for external research funding through IDIES, hopefully within one year of completion of the project.
+- Submit a proposal for external research funding through IDIES, striving to do so within one year of completion of the project.

 - Submit a progress report to the IDIES Executive Committee (firstname.lastname@example.org) by the end of the project.
 The PI will be asked to provide information on grant proposals and publications to scholarly journals, including those submitted, pending and in progress.
 Due 90 days after project end date.

 - Acknowledge the support of IDIES in publications or presentations that result from this award.

 - Title Page – Include proposal title, investigators, their departments and e-mail addresses.

 - Narrative – Not to exceed 3 pages.
 Must include the following (a-d):

 - Statement of the Multidisciplinary Problem or Area of Investigation

 - Project Goals and Objectives – Include the research objectives and/or tool developments that will be accomplished during the SFP project phase.